chmike/varint/README.md

 ## Preformance

-The extensive study of performance that has led to this code encountered weird and unexpected results.
-On average, the prefix code implementation provided here showed better performance than the LEB128 encoding provided in the main package.
+The extensive study of performance comparing different implementation of postfix and prefix encoding led to this code.
+Its performance is compared with the `binary.PutUvarint()` and `binary.Uvarint()` and presented in the following graphic.
+The data is made available in `docs/data.txt`.

-The benchmark data used in the following graphic is provided in the data.txt file you will find in the docs directory.

 ![benchmarks](img/benchmarks.png)

-Encoding with the `PutUvarint()` function is faster for small values because the function may be inlined.
-But even with inlining, it gets slower than the prefix encoding which is not inlined and requires that the slice is passed as a value stored on the stack.

-Decoding prefix encoded values is always faster than decoding `Uvarint` values since none are inlined.
+The LEB128 encoding with `binary.PutUvarint()` for small values up to 14 significant bits is faster than the `varint.Encode()` function.
+This is because it is inlined due to the simplicity of the code.
+But `varint.Decode()` is faster than `binary.Uvarint()`.

+The following graphic shows the time required to encode and decode a `uint64` value.
+This clearly shows that `varint` is faster.
+Since a value is usually written once and read many times, it shows that prefix encoding is a more efficient encoding than LEB128.